Mpumelelo9802/String-reversal-application/README.md

 - Reverse a given string.
 - Check if the given string is a palindrome.
-- Simple and intuitive UI.
+- Simple and intuitive User Interface (UI).
 - Error handling for empty input.

 ## Getting Started